 The COVID-19 Pandemic has increased the number of individuals seeking informal child care options.
-Please review this helpful resource guide from Care.com about COVID, family life, and child care.
+Please review this helpful resource guide from Care.com and visit Cornell's Parenting & Caregiving Resources page for more information about COVID, family life, and child care.

 Ways to Find a Qualified Sitter

 Interviewing a potential sitter beforehand is recommended.
 A good interview should cover the person's experience and childcare skills, including any special training the person may have.
 Make sure to ask open-ended questions that will lead to a conversation so that you can get to know the sitter better.
 After the interview and reference check, if possible, schedule a "practice run" where the sitter comes to your home for a short time while you are there.
 This will help you see how they relate to your child(ren) and how the child(ren) react to the sitter.
 The next step may be for you to leave the house for a quick errand not too far away.
 Once you feel comfortable with the provider, it will become easier to leave your child(ren) with the sitter for a longer period of time.